adobe/reactor-releaser/README.md

 The environment to which the extension package should be released.
 Valid options are `development`, `qe`, `integration`.
 Users outside of Adobe don't need to use this flag.

 Private key path can also be provided by setting an environment variable.
-The environment variable should be named one of the following, depending on which Experience Platform Tags environment will be receiving the extension package:
+The environment variable should be named one of the following, depending on which Tags environment will be receiving the extension package:

 * `REACTOR_IO_INTEGRATION_PRIVATE_KEY_DEVELOPMENT`
 * `REACTOR_IO_INTEGRATION_PRIVATE_KEY_QE`
 * `REACTOR_IO_INTEGRATION_PRIVATE_KEY_INTEGRATION`

 Client secret can also be provided by setting an environment variable.
-The environment variable should be named one of the following, depending on which Experience Platform Tags environment will be receiving the extension package:
+The environment variable should be named one of the following, depending on which Tags environment will be receiving the extension package:

 * `REACTOR_IO_INTEGRATION_CLIENT_SECRET_DEVELOPMENT`
 * `REACTOR_IO_INTEGRATION_CLIENT_SECRET_QE`